sandy-city-utah/devOps/README.md

 - [x] What tech stack did you choose to build with and why?

-- [x] Describe your design/organization structure of the mini API code base.
-Did you base your choices off of any particular design architecture?
+- [x] Describe your design structure of the mini API code base.
+Did you base your choices off of any particular architecture pattern?

 - [x] Describe your server configuration and deployment process choices?

-- [x] How you would implement an automated deployment process instead of manual deployment i.e. any workflows, tools, libraries, and methodologies...
+- [x] How would you implement an automated deployment process instead of manual deployment i.e. describe any workflows, tools, libraries, and methodologies...

-- [x] What did you identify and consider as vulnerabilities during any of this process?
-What safeguards to did you put in place to address these as well as any secrets or non-public components.
+- [x] What did you identify as potential or real vulnerabilities during this process?
+What safeguards did/would you put in place to address these?
+How did you protect credentials, secrets, and/or non-public components.